cdr6934/eSMA/answers.md

 ### How would you improve it?
 That depends:
-* If a user was going to use this as a tool from a command line; then I'd create a  complete CLI for the program.
+* Create a comprehensive CLI for the program.
-* I'd also change the script to input any time series data
+* Input any time series data and giving user ability to define
 * Create  unit tests to ensure the data input would identify informal